 "Some people, I’m sure, would think it was dumbing down the product, but I don’t regard BioShock as dumbed-down.
 I regard it as a much more accessible version and, in fact, much smarter about a lot of things.
 There was a lot to learn from System Shock 2.
 We’d thrown a lot of things together very quickly and some of them worked really well, and some of them didn’t."
 BioShock was the studio’s first true hit.

 Chey left Irrational in 2009 and founded a new company called Blue Manchu.
 Its first game was something completely different, the excellent collectible card-cum-turn- based strategy game Card Hunter.
 But as he began to plan its second, Chey replayed System Shock.
 He found himself enjoying its combat and the way monsters roam the ship, but didn’t like the way that there’s little point in revisiting cleared areas of the ship.
-So at the core of Void Bastards, the rogue-like first-person shooter his studio released last year, Chey is exploring System Shock 2’s combat more deeply, translating many of its simulation-based features, such as the way monsters respond to audio, lockable doors, and a wide toolset of weapons and traps, into endless procedurally built levels.
+So at the core of Void Bastards, the rogue-like first-person shooter his studio released in 2019, Chey was exploring System Shock 2’s combat more deeply, translating many of its simulation-based features, such as the way monsters respond to audio, lockable doors, and a wide toolset of weapons and traps, into endless procedurally built levels.

 "A lot of it felt very similar to make," he says.
 "I ended up writing some of the same code I wrote nearly 20 years before."
 And he’s been revisiting System Shock 2 in another way, too.
 One of his favourite games of the past decade is The Legend of Zelda: Breath of the Wild, in which he can see echoes of the System Shock series in the way its systems interact, such as rolling physics balls down hills and using the Rune abilities.
 "I felt that the designers must have played some of the games we worked on, or the games that influenced us, and because I loved that game so much, that was a wonderful feeling.
 One of the [most] satisfying things about being a creative developer is feeling you’re part of the ever-growing state of the art."